Fraasi/folder-file-names/README.md

 Running just `filenames` without options will print the whole directory to console.
 Using `--save` flag, the text file will be saved to current folder.

+If you need the filenames in another program, you can use the `--array` flag to save the files in a javascript array format for easy copy pasting to your program.

 Suggestions welcome.
 Open an issue if you have an idea to improve this.